Sign up now using the link below:

-You’ll also learn how to copyright your writings, strategies for getting published, and ways to make money as a writer.
-The focus in the class is on developing our skills and learning to let the process happen easily and spontaneously.
+- You’ll learn how to copyright your writings, how to get published, and how to make money as a writer.

 “I liked the combination of handouts, presentation, discussion, and reading student writing for feedback.
 The combination of all of these separate tools helped reinforce concepts and make each two hour session productive and varied.
 Nils makes the classroom comfortable for people at all levels.” – J.F., Bellevue (scroll down for more student comments)

 What a wonderful experience your writing class is!
 I was amazed at what I was able to produce in this short time, and I feel much more confident about what makes an interesting short story.
 The tone you set for the class was so constructive and instructive that you brought out the best in all of us.
 Thank you so much for this enriching class! – Marianne N., Seattle

 Hi, Nils: You may not remember me, but a few years ago I took my first-ever creative writing class with you ….
 The class had such a profound impact on me that I immediately applied to graduate programs to pursue a Master’s Degree in creative writing.
 I was fortunate to be accepted to a wonderful school in Los Angeles, and recently graduated with distinction.
 I have also completed my first novel, and many times throughout the writing/editing process, I would sometimes hear your voice in my head saying, “Show, don’t tell,” and, “Watch for excessive modifiers.”